Does your dog have a hidden risk of pneumonia — but you don’t know it?

 As well as medical treatment, physiotherapy exercises, such as coupage of the chest, can help.
 This involves gently tapping the chest with cupped hands, which breaks down trapped secretions and allows the dog to cough it up.

-A dog with aspiration pneumonia has difficulty breathing, so bed rest, and possibly even an oxygen tent, can help.
+A dog with aspiration pneumonia has difficulty breathing, so bed rest — and possibly even an oxygen tent — can help.

 Don’t let your dog lie in one position for hours on end.
 This allows fluid to dangerously pool in the lower lung.
-A sick dog having difficulty breathing should be rolled onto his opposite side every 2 hours.
+A sick dog having difficulty breathing should be rolled onto the opposite side every 2 hours.

 Here’s a little more on aspiration pneumonia in dogs:

-Preventing Aspiration Pneumonia
+Preventing Aspiration Pneumonia in Dogs

-So how can you reduce your dog’s risk of developing aspiration pneumonia?
+So, how can you reduce your dog’s risk of developing aspiration pneumonia?